Northam, Southampton: History

 From 1840 Northam was home to the Northam iron works owned (along with Millbrook foundry) by Summers and Day.
 The first ship was launched from the yard 14 October 1840.
 Named Pride of the waters (later Ruby) the ship was noted at the time to be the first ship to be constructed from iron in the various shipyards of the river Itchen.
 Shortly afterwards (by 1842) John Rubie opened a third shipyard just downstream of the Summers and Day yard.
+Around the same time more housing started to be built in the area to house the workers employed by the newly expanded Southampton docks.

+In 1888 Northam Primary School was built on Peel road to a design by Edwin Howell.